 Students must check out the school's books and materials in order to bring them outside of the specific subject matter classroom.
 The individual instructors sign out the respective materials to the student.
-If a book or material is damaged or lost, the individual student who checked out the item(s) is responsible for immediately replacing it/them.
+If a book or material is damaged or lost, the individual student who checked out the item(s) is responsible for immediately replacing it/them or paying the cost of a replacement.